Hannah-Moon/40_React_Hook-useState_Nasa_Image_Carousel/README.md

 font-family: -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, Helvetica, Arial, sans-serif, "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol";
 ```

-5. Started design by going mobile first as I heard that scaling a design up is easier than scaling a design down
+5. Started design by going mobile first as I heard that scaling a design up is easier than scaling a design down.

 6. For styling a webpage, I used relative units 'em' and 'rem' instead of absolute measurements like 'px(pixels)'.
 This is because screen sizes come in different sizes and shapes.
 If I use px, the element's size remains constant regardless of the size of the screen.